 In 2008 we were granted Friends of L’Arche status and appointed a mentor, Catherine Carah, former founder of the Brisbane Community.
 A Board of Management was appointed at the inaugural AGM in May ‘09.

-In 2009 and 10 we offered L’Arche-style weekends for our core members so they could experience what living L’Arche is really like.
-These weekends are always celebrated with a Community Night Pot Luck Supper.
+Since 2009 we have offered L’Arche-style weekends for our core members so they could experience what living L’Arche is really like.